movementkitchen/website/src/pages/about/index.md

 title: About
 ---

-### About me
+### About

 Hi there!
-I’m Ivana, a sports biomechanics scientist, coach and writer with over a decade of experience supporting women through pregnancy, postnatal recovery and menopause.
-I have a special interest in women's health, ageing and mechanisms of injuries and have published [research on ageing elite endurance runners](https://commons.nmu.edu/isbs/vol40/iss1/36/).
+I’m Ivana, a sports biomechanics scientist, coach and therapist.
+I am passionate about women's health, ageing and mechanisms of injuries and have published [research on ageing elite endurance runners](https://commons.nmu.edu/isbs/vol40/iss1/36/).
 I'm also a mum of two (born by a C-section and a home birth after a caesarean (HBAC)) with a lived experience of severe diastasis recti and chronic back pain.
-When I don't research, teach or write, you can find me drawing in Walthamstow Marshes with my 7- and 9-year-olds.

-### About Movement Kitchen
+Movement Kitchen evolved through 12 years of my work with movement and rehabilitation as a precision training for women who want to reclaim an active lifestyle through different life stages - especially in cases where it's not straightforward to train.

+Many people who would come to see me had found themselves bouncing back and forth between physiotherapy and the gym – getting the all-clear from the physio and going back to training just to get injured and back to physiotherapy, again and again.
+This is why I developed an approach with one foot in rehabilitation and another in strength and conditioning.

-Kitchen is a feminine and nurturing environment, a space for creating, playing and experimenting.
+I see kitchen as a feminine, nurturing environment, a space for creating, playing and experimenting.
 My studio really is a kitchen – with large mirrors, a climbing frame and a variety of exercise props.
 I aim to create the safe and intimate atmosphere of a kitchen in my sessions too.
 My approach is based on research and clinical practice but guided by empathy and intuition.
 Movement Kitchen offers a supportive environment for you to get to know your body and its abilities, as they change, and develop a nourishing long-term relationship with exercise.

 ### My Education